 David Choe went from painting graffiti on bridges to striking gold as an artist.
 The street artist famously painted the walls of Facebook’s first headquarters over a decade ago.
 In return for his talents, Choe was paid unconventionally but handsomely.
-Now David Choe has an estimated net worth of $300.0 million in 2020 thanks to his growing stock in Facebook.
+Now David Choe has an estimated net worth of $300.0 million in 2021 thanks to the growing value of his stock in Facebook.
 His holdings in Facebook ensure that Choe remains one of the wealthiest artists in the world.

-Choe self-published a graphic novel, Slow Jam, and distributed 200 copies at Comic Con in 1996.
-He went on to win $5,000 from the Xeric Grant, leading him to publish an expanded edition of Slow Jam in 1999 with a cover price of $4.
+Choe had been on a professional art path since he self-published a graphic novel, Slow Jams, and distributed 200 copies at Comic Con in 1996.
+He went on to win $5,000 from the Xeric Grant, leading him to publish an expanded edition of Slow Jams in 1999 with a cover price of $4.00.

 Choe has come a long way since then.
-He has made an autobiographical documentary, Dirty Hands: The Art and Crimes of David Choe (2008) an online series, Thumbs Up!, a podcast, and artwork that sells at anywhere between $1,700 and $50,000 at auctions.
+He has made an autobiographical documentary, Dirty Hands: The Art and Crimes of David Choe (2008); an online series with Vice, Thumbs Up!, a podcast, and artwork that sells at anywhere between $1,700 and $50,000 at auctions.